vrhovnik/CAF-Expert-Learning-Path/scripts/nuke-my-azure-subscription.md

 # Clean up your entire Azure subscription aka Nuke-My-Azure

+**Proceed with extreme caution**

- This an effiicient way to clean up (read as destroy) all resources in an Azure subscription.
-Proceed with caution.
+This a very effiicient way to clean up resources in an Azure subscription.

 Disclaimer: I nor my employer cannot be held responsible for any loss of data as a result from executing the commands below.